 The IAS Board and International Financial Reporting Interpretations Committee issued the following new standards and amendments to standards and interpretations, which become effective for future periods.
-The following standards and amendments are currently being assessed by the Company to determine the impact.

 Proposed standard Description Effective Date Amendment to IFRS 2 - Share-based Payment The amendments provide requirements on the accounting for the effects of vesting and non-vesting conditions on the measurement of cash-settled share-based payments; share-based payment transactions with a net settlement feature for withholding tax obligations; and a modification to the terms and conditions of a share-based payment that changes the classification of the transaction from cash-settled to equity-settled.
+This amendment is currently being assessed by the Company to determine the impact.
 January 1, 2018 IFRS 9 - Financial Instruments The new Standard replaces the current multiple classification and measurement models for financial assets and liabilities with a single model that has only two classifications: amortized cost and fair value.
 Under IFRS 9, where the fair value option is applied to financial liabilities, any change in fair value resulting from an entity's own credit risk is recorded through other comprehensive income (loss) rather than net income (loss).
 The new Standard also introduces a credit loss model for evaluating impairment of financial assets.
-This Standard is currently being assessed by the Company to determine the impact.
-January 1, 2018 IFRS 15 - Revenue from Contracts with Customers Provides a single, principles-based, five-step model to be applied to all contracts with customers.
-January 1, 2018 IFRS 16 - Leases IFRS 16 - Leases replaces IAS 17 - Leases and sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract (i.e., the customer ('lessee') and the supplier ('lessor')).
-January 1, 2019
+While the Company has not yet fully completed its assessment of the impact of this new standard, the Company's preliminary view is that it does not expect these changes will have a material impact on the financial statements.
+January 1, 2018 IFRS 15 - Revenue from Contracts with Customers The Standard provides for a single model that applies to contracts with customers as well as two revenue recognition approaches: at a point in time or over time.
+The model features a contract-based, five-step analysis of transactions to determine whether, when and how much revenue is recognized.
+The new Standard applies to contracts with customers.
+It does not apply to insurance contracts, financial instruments or leases, which are within the scope of other IFRSs.
+The new revenue standard permits either a full retrospective method of adoption with restatement of all prior periods presented, or a modified retrospective method with the cumulative effect of applying the new standard recognized as an adjustment to opening retained earnings in the period of adoption.
+The Company has decided to adopt the new revenue standard using the modified retrospective method.
+January 1, 2018 The Company has reviewed a sample of its revenue contracts in order to evaluate the effect of the new standard on its revenue recognition practices.
+While the Company has not yet completed the assessment, the Company's preliminary view is that it does not expect these changes will have a material impact on revenue or earnings/(loss).